Notre Dame Cathedral

 Visiting Notre Dame

-Due to the fire which took place in 2019, the Notre Dame Cathedral is closed to the public until reconstruction work is completed.
-At the moment it is not possible to visit the cathedral, nor the square nearby.
+Due to the fire that took place on 15th April 2019, the Notre Dame Cathedral is closed to the public until reconstruction work is completed.
+Although the cathedral is scheduled to reopen its doors at the end of 2024, it's currently not possible to visit the cathedral or access the square.

 The crypt